Of the 55,000 kilometres we drove around Australia on our 18 month road trip, only once did we venture onto the beach in our vehicle.

-So jumping in a four-wheel drive hire car a few weekends ago and taking on Australia’s best shortcut, the Great Beach Drive from Noosa’s North Shore to Rainbow Beach confirmed there’s only one way to do a lap of Australia next time – with a 4×4!
+So jumping in a four-wheel drive hire car a few weekends ago and taking on Australia’s Sunshine Coast Great Beach Drive from Noosa’s North Shore to Rainbow Beach confirmed there’s only one way to do a lap of Australia next time – with a 4×4!

 Leaving from our home on the Gold Coast we picked up our 4×4 at Fleet Crew in Brisbane, so if you’re in that area, they’ll get you beach ready too.

 I’m calling it Australia’s best shortcut because instead of taking the M1 (Bruce Highway) from the Sunshine Coast to Rainbow Beach via Gympie, you take the prettier and quicker Beach Highway.

 On one side you have miles of sparkling Pacific Ocean, and on the other the Great Sandy National Park.

 Why take the busy and boring M1 when you can take nature’s expressway?!
 This is my kind of commute.

 Our adventure started at Tewantin, down the road from Noosaville on the Sunshine Coast.
 The Noosa North Shore Car Ferry dropped us across the river to Noosa’s North Shore.

 The ferry costs $7 and operates seven days a week.
 Before commencing your beach drive be sure to purchase a daily vehicle access permit for Cooloola Recreation Area.
 It’s a small fee and can be purchased online here.